turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 requests should be able to be rejected by the owner server prior to the membership transition happening in the room, as the owner server may wish to apply additional checks for anti-abuse or similar.

+**XXX**: I still don't understand why we need membership APIs, rather than just sending the right state event to the server to invite/ban/kick/etc.  It just makes them look special-cased and makes the API look more bigger than it really is... --Matthew

 Additionally, for invites specifically, the owner server MUST proxy an invite to the targeted participant server before responding to the original invite request, if it has not already rejected the request itself.
 This is to ensure the participant server has an opportunity to decline the